petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 This is a catch-all handler which accepts all `object` instances.
 This is usually used to handle any messages that aren't handled by a previous, more specific `Receive()` handler.

 #### But wait, isn't there a more functional way of doing that in F#?!
 There is indeed!
-As we mentioned at the beginning of this lesson, F# comes with a powerful pattern matching out-of-the-box so you could re-write `FooActor` as follows instead:
+As we mentioned at the beginning of this lesson, F# comes with powerful pattern matching out-of-the-box so you could re-write `FooActor` as follows instead:

 ```fsharp
 let funcFooActor (mailbox: Actor<obj>) =